What to do in a Dental Emergency

 Some Dental Emergencies are Preventable

 Though you cannot prevent all dental emergencies, you can be proactive and do a few things on your own to reduce the chances of dental emergencies from occurring in the first place.
 Above all, you should follow your dentist's advice and guidance.
 If you have been delaying a filling, crown, cleaning, root canal or another necessary dental restoration/procedure, you are putting your oral health at risk.
 Visit the dentist at least once every six months.
 This frequency of visits gives the dentist an opportunity to evaluate your oral health.
 If the dentist determines you have a minor issue, do not neglect it.
 Even something like a loose filling or crown or a sign of infection can start out as a small problem and gradually morph into a major dental health problem that proves costly.
+Dr. McRae a Las Vegas dentist adds that doing these preventative measures you will save you time in dental visits and money in less dental treatments.

 A consistent and thorough oral health hygiene routine will also bolster tooth strength, greatly reducing the chances of a broken or chipped tooth.
 It will also help to reduce the number of hard and chewy foods you eat.
 These comparably tough items pose a direct threat to tooth integrity.
 Eating soft food is especially important for senior citizens with aged teeth that have endured wear and tear across the years.
 Though some crunchy and sticky snacks might taste amazing, nothing feels as good as healthy.